emmo-repo/domain-electrochemistry/sphinx/electrochemistry.rst

    vent of special design which provides protection against the propagation of a flame front from or into the interior of a secondary cell
 IEC Reference:
    https://www.electropedia.org/iev/iev.nsf/display?openform&ievref=482-05-11
+Comment:
+   this flame front may originate from a spark or an external naked flame igniting combustible electrolysis gas

 .. raw:: html